Noida International Airport: confirmed timeline vs broker hype

 What Phase 1 can actually handle

-Phase 1 is a single-runway (3,900 m), single-terminal (~101,590 sq m) facility, rated for approximately 12 million passengers a year Confirmed (Wikipedia; Business Today — both agree on the 12 MPPA figure).
+Phase 1 is a single-runway (3,900 m), single-terminal (~101,590 sq.ft) facility, rated for approximately 12 million passengers a year Confirmed (Wikipedia; Business Today — both agree on the 12 MPPA figure).
 That is a real, working airport — not a placeholder — but it is also a fraction of what the eventual build-out is meant to be.
 Anyone quoting Jewar's future scale as if it already exists today is describing Phase 2, not Phase 1.

 Phase 2 is real on paper, and years away